-On the first glance, the pedals are simply levers which move in certain ways the piano mechanism.
+On the first glance, the pedals are simply levers which move the piano mechanism in certain ways.

 Experienced pianists use the pedals instinctively, without thinking anymore about rules and other theoretical details.
 However, in order to get to this advanced level, we have to learn the theory first and develop at the same time all the needed mental and technical skills.